spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/04-stage.md

 The following items are optional and not required but may apply to your use case:

-- USB disk that contains a user-data ISO.
-This is applicable in [multiple user-data](/clusters/edge/site-deployment/prepare-edge-configuration#multipleuser-datausecase) scenarios where you want to override or provide additional configurations after the Edge host is powered on at the physical site.
+- USB disk that contains a user data ISO.
+This is applicable in [multiple user data](/clusters/edge/site-deployment/prepare-edge-configuration#multipleuser datausecase) scenarios where you want to override or provide additional configurations after the Edge host is powered on at the physical site.

 - USB disk containing the content bundle ISO.
 You can avoid this by creating a custom installer.
 Refer to the [Create Installer Image](/clusters/edge/site-deployment/stage).